 Those who checked their analytics the most often saw the strongest results in the performance of their blogs.

-Blogging tips to create your 2020 content marketing plan
+Blogging tips to create your 2022 content marketing strategy

 There is no one-size-fits-all approach when it comes to blogging.
 What works for one business might not work for another.
 But we do know that some blogging practices produce better results than others for the majority of businesses.

-Learn from these statistics so you can create a content marketing plan to improve your blogging strategy.
+Learn from these statistics so you can create a content marketing plan that improves your blogging strategy.
 Ultimately, you need to test some of these blogging tips and tactics to determine what works for your business and your target market.

 Did any of these blogging tips, tactics and trends surprise you?
-Share in the comments below.
+Let us know in the comments below.